 Add to this the fact that interest rates are higher for used cars, longer-term loans and borrowers who have low credit scores.
 This trifecta that results from bad luck and poor choices often spirals downward, causing borrowers to fall behind in payments and even default.

-The Washington Post reported in February of 2019 that 7 million Americans were at least three months behind on their car payments.
+The Washington Post reported in February of 2019 that 7 million Americans were at least three months behind on their car payments in United States.

 When you’re in the auto lending business, that results in a lot of non-performing loans.